Jubilee Holdings Limited: Shareholding

 The shares of stock of the holding company are listed on the stock exchanges in Nairobi, Kampala, and Dar es Salaam.
 The largest shareholders in the company as of December 2015 are listed in the table below:

 Governance

-The activities of the Holding Company (The Group), are supervised by an eight-person board of directors, led by Group chairman Nizar N. Juma.
+The activities of the Holding Company (The Group), are supervised by an eight-person board of directors, led by Group chairman Zul Abdul.